Prostate cancer with metastasis — Actinium 225 psma treatment

 The Department of Nuclear Medicine offers the full range of diagnostics and treatment with therapeutic radionuclides.
 The department has been successful in conducting clinical activities for more than 60 years, and therefore has an extensive experience and outstanding achievements.
 The department is equipped with the state-of-the-art medical equipment, which allows its specialists to provide the optimal medical services in accordance with the highest international standards.
 Special focus is on treatment of benign and malignant thyroid diseases.

-The Department of Nuclear Medicine at the University Hospital Erlangen offers the entire spectrum of diagnostic and therapeutic methods in this field.
-The special innovative focuses include PET/CT, SPECT/CT and innovative therapeutic methods of nuclear medicine, such as peptide radio-receptor therapy for neuroendocrine tumors, radioembolization of liver tumors and prostate cancer treatment with the use of radioligands to the Prostate-Specific-Membrane-Antigen (PSMA).
+The Department of Nuclear Medicine offers the full range of diagnostic and therapeutic services in its specialization.
+Of particular interest are PET/CT, SPECT/CT, as well as innovative therapeutic methods of nuclear medicine, such as peptide radioreceptor therapy for neuroendocrine tumors, radioembolization of liver tumors and treatment of prostate cancer with radioligands targeting a prostate specific membrane antigen (PSMA therapy).
+The highly qualified world-renowned doctors take care of the patients.

 The Department of Nuclear Medicine offers the full range of radioisotope diagnostics and treatment of various diseases.
 The department began its work in 1951 and today it is one of the leading and most reputable medical facilities of this kind in Germany.
 The clinical activities mainly focus on detection and treatment of pathologies of the thyroid gland, heart, lung cancer, breast cancer, prostate gland, liver cancer and metastases, neuroendocrine tumors, malignant melanoma, and brain tumors.
 The doctors use only reliable, the most effective innovative methods of examination and therapy, which guarantee an optimal result.